Youssrad/Algorithm-js/README.md

 # Algorithm-js

-Compilation of common asked algorithm question solved in JavaScript
+Compilation of common asked algorithm questions solved in JavaScript